etheoo98/Labb1-MyFirstProgram/README.md

 * Add a comment at the top of the code with your name and class.

 ## Example
+Here is an example of what it might look like when your program runs in the console if the number was 11 and the user entered the name Tobias.
 ```
 The number is large!
 What is your name?